Welcome

 The new cover illustration was created by Suzanne Paleczny.
 The text layout was done by the author using GIMP software.

-This is a book for readers of literary historical fiction who appreciate layered storytelling, nuanced characters, and richly textured sense of place.
+This is a book for readers of literary historical fiction who appreciate layered storytelling, nuanced characters, and a richly textured sense of place.

 “I’m a sucker for wartime shenanigans and science, so this was great for me, with spying and marine biology against the backdrop of WW2 Portugal, plus walk on parts for Ian Fleming and Kim Philby.
 The characters all came off the page.
 Pulling off multiple viewpoints and timelines is tricky but worked.
 The story weaves together a cast of characters as a nuanced way into the humanity and morality of the hard moral choices forced by wartime, more Graham Greene than James Bond, but more charm and warmth than either of them.”